 1. Salt

-My number one essential spice on this list, and one you probably already have at home is Salt.
+My number one essential spice on this list, and one you probably already have at home, is salt.
 Salt is used to bring out and enhance the flavor of food.

 How To Use It

-For most recipes, you want to add enough salt to the point where you can notice a change or improvement in flavor, but not taste the salt itself.
+For most recipes, you want to add enough salt to the point where you can notice a change or improvement in flavor but not taste the salt itself.

 Having a variety of salts on hand such as sea salt or flavored salts (like smoked salt) can add a variety of flavors or layers to your dish.